101withgregory/KaggleExerciseDataScienceProjects/README.md

 # KaggleExerciseDataScienceProjects
 This repository contains kaggle datascience exercise files.
-If interested in learning datascience , definitely check this repo out .
+If interested in learning datascience , definitely check this repository out .